Integrable Digital Quantum Simulation: Generalized Gibbs Ensembles and Trotter Transitions

 \prlsection{The Trotter transition} Eqs.~\eqref{eq:eta1gapped}--\eqref{eq:higher_n} describe the dGGE in the gapped phase, corresponding to $\Delta>1$ and small $\tau$.
 When the Trotter step is increased beyond the threshold value

 the system enters the gapless regime, and the solution for $\gamma$ in Eq.~\eqref{eq:def_x} becomes real.~\footnote{Interestingly, for $\tau$ approaching $\tau_{\rm th}(\Delta)$ from below, the stationary state described by Eqs.~\eqref{eq:eta1gapped}--\eqref{eq:higher_n} approaches the one of the isotropic Heisenberg chain in continuous time}.
+This phase persists up to $\tau=2\pi/\Delta$, after which further phase transitions appear~\cite{SM}.
+We will restrict ourselves to this first gapless phase, but similar analyses can be carried out in the other cases.

 The structure of the quasiparticle spectrum in the gapless regime is complicated~\cite{aleiner2021bethe}.
 Similarly to the Hamiltonian case~\cite{takahashi2005thermodynamics}, however, simplifications occur at the special points ${\gamma}/{\pi}\in \mathbb Q$ known as roots of unity.
 In this case, the string hypothesis still holds, but there are a finite number $N_b<\infty$ of bound-state types.
 They are described by the distribution functions $\{\rho_n(\lambda)\}_{n=1}^{N_b}$, with $\lambda\in(-\infty,\infty)$, satisfying a suitable modification of Eqs.~\eqref{eq:bethe_eq}~\cite{SM}.
-For these values of $\gamma$, we are able to extend our results~\eqref{eq:eta1gapped}--\eqref{eq:higher_n}, and obtain the distribution functions $\rho_n(\lambda)$ corresponding to the dGGE ~\cite{SM}.
+For these values of $\gamma$, we are able to extend our results~\eqref{eq:eta1gapped}--\eqref{eq:higher_n}, and obtain the distribution functions $\rho_n(\lambda)$ corresponding to the dGGE~\cite{SM}.

 The quasiparticle description of the dGGE thus changes abruptly for $\tau>\tau_{\rm th}(\Delta)$.
 An important question, however, is whether this transition is visible in the correlation functions.
 One can expect this to be the case because the distribution functions~$\rho_n(\lambda)$ completely specify the expectation values of local operators~\cite{mestyan2014short,exact2016piroli,correlation2016piroli,bastianello2018exact}.
 In order to identify which observables could detect the transition, we leverage the results of Refs.~\cite{vanicat2018integrable,ljubotina2019ballistic}, studying the structure of conservation laws for the discrete dynamics~\eqref{eq:floquet_even_odd}.
-There, it was found that at the root-of-unity points the system displays additional conservation laws breaking the spin-flip symmetry $\sigma_j^z\to-\sigma_j^z$, $\sigma_j^{\pm}\to\sigma_j^{\mp}$.
+There, it was found that at the root-of-unity points the system displays additional conservation laws breaking the spin-flip symmetry.
 This suggests that the transition should be visible in the late-time limit $\overline{\sigma_j^{z}}(\tau)$, as defined in Eq.~\eqref{eq:expectation_values}.